LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/index.md

 - Deterministic reset prioritization and control signal handling
 - Glitch-free mode switching through output multiplexing
 - Clear separation between timekeeping, alarm logic, and stopwatch control

+Overall, this project validates a clean, modular RTL implementation that is functionally verified and synthesizable for FPGA deployment.

 ---